custom-components/pyscript/docs/reference.rst

 which is typically compiled.
 Any Python packages you import will run at native, compiled speed.

-So if you plan to run large chunks of code in pyscript without needing any of the pyscript-specific features, you might consider putting them in a package and importing it instead.
-That way it will run at native compiled speed.
+So if you plan to run large chunks of code in pyscript without needing any of the pyscript-specific features, or you want access to native Python features that aren't supported in pyscript (like ``yield``, ``open``, ``read`` or ``write``), you might consider putting them in a package and importing it instead.
+That way it will run at native compiled speed and have full access to the native Python language.

 One way to do that is in one of your pyscript script files, add this code: